 Authors are as varied as the stories they tell.
-Some still write by hand, channeling the spirit of monks and scribes of old.
-Others prefer the feel of a typewriter, an aspect often portrayed in movies and novels.
+Some write by hand, channeling the spirit of monks and scribes.
+Others prefer the feel of a typewriter, which is often portrayed in movies and novels.

-Technology has allowed writers to venture into the digital age.
-While some authors like George R.R.
-Martin remains stubbornly entrenched on the technology they adopt, others embrace tools to lend aid.
-Now it’s common to see people in coffee shops writing away on their laptops, feeding from the raw energy that permeate such places.
+Technology has allowed writers to venture into the digital realm.
+While authors like George R.R.
+Martin remain stubbornly entrenched to the technology they adopt; others look towards the horizon for technologies to aid their journey.

-Advances in technology are not exclusively confined to software, computers have gotten smaller and more compact.
-Many of us own phones that have more processing power than was available for NASA during the Apollo program.
-However, this technology has not been wildly adopted as a convenient way to create content.
-I mean for more than keeping notes and jotting down ideas, but for writing a whole manuscript from start to finish.
+Many of us own phones that have more processing power than what was available to NASA during the Apollo program.
+However, this technology has not been widely adopted for content creation.

 So Why Did I Do It?

 Tools are at my fingertips.
 Modern phones offer a plethora of applications that can assist with writing.
 This includes, but is not limited to:

 - Autocorrect is a feature that’s baked into most phones.
 This technology is invaluable for making portable devices usable as content creation tools.

 - We can fire up a browser to confirm details, after all Wikipedia is just a bookmark away.